 In general, “sleeping well” means that your baby spends the majority of the night sleeping!
 For 6+ month olds, this means your baby either sleeps through the night or has 1-2 night feeds where he quickly falls back asleep and sleeps long stretches.
 Younger babies may need more night feeds, but they settle easily after.

 If your baby is awake and difficult to settle for long periods of time at night, I recommend you pause nap training and instead work on night sleep.
-My free Exhausted Mom’s Survival Kit guides you through the essential steps of setting your baby up to sleep well at night.
+My Exhausted Mom’s Starter Kit guides you through the essential steps of setting your baby up to sleep well at night.

 Step 2: Keep an eye on baby’s awake times